Our foolproof guide on how to make the perfect meringue, plus tips, tricks and fixes to troubleshoot any problems.

 - Whisking on high speed.
 If you are using an electric mixer on high speed to whisk the eggwhites, a foam will form more quickly but the air bubbles will be less uniform.
 When tiny bubbles are dispersed along with larger ones, the foam will be too airy and hard to shape.

-- Too much [should this be little?] sugar.
-The more sugar addedto a meringue mixture,the denser and smoother the final foam will be.
+- Too little sugar.
+The more sugar added to a meringue mixture, the denser and smoother the final foam will be.
 Sugar inhibits the eggwhite protein from forming bonds around air pockets, so the more sugar you incorporate, the less airy the foam will be.

 How to fix